 \section{Abstract}

-Given $k\ge 2$ and two $k$-graphs ($k$-uniform hypergraphs) $F$ and $H$, an \emph{$F$-factor} in $H$ is a set of vertex disjoint copies of $F$ that together cover the vertex set of $H$.
-Lenz and Mubayi were first to study the $F$-factor problems in quasi-random $k$-graphs with a minimum degree condition.
-Recently, Ding, Han, Sun, Wang and Zhou gave the density threshold for having all $3$-partite $3$-graphs factors in quasi-random $3$-graphs with vanishing minimum codegree condition $\Omega(n)$.
+Given $k\ge 2$ and two $k$-graphs ($k$-uniform hypergraphs) $F$ and $H$, an \emph{$F$-factor} in $H$ is a set of vertex-disjoint copies of $F$ that together cover the vertex set of $H$.
+Lenz and Mubayi [\textit{J. Combin.
+Theory Ser.~B, 2016}] were first to study the $F$-factor problems in quasi-random $k$-graphs with a minimum degree condition.
+Recently, Ding, Han, Sun, Wang and Zhou [\textit{J. Combin.
+Theory Ser.~B, 2023}] gave the density threshold for having all $3$-partite $3$-graphs factors in quasi-random $3$-graphs with vanishing minimum codegree condition $\Omega(n)$.

 In this paper, we consider embedding factors when the host $k$-graph is $k$-partite and quasi-random with partite minimum codegree condition.
-We prove that if $p>1/2$ and $F$ is a $k$-partite $k$-graph with each part having $m$ vertices, then for $n$ large enough and $m\mid n$, any $p$-dense $k$-partite $k$-graph with each part having $n$ vertices and partite minimum codegree condition $\Omega(n)$ contains an $F$-factor.
+We prove that if $p>1/2$ and $F$ is a $k$-partite $k$-graph with each part having $m$ vertices, then for $n$ large enough and $m\mid n$, any $p$-dense $k$-partite $k$-graph, with each part having $n$ vertices and partite minimum codegree condition $\Omega(n)$, contains an $F$-factor.
 We also present a construction showing that $1/2$ is best possible.
 Furthermore, for $1\leq \ell \leq k-2$, by constructing a sequence of $p$-dense $k$-partite $k$-graphs with partite minimum $\ell$-degree $\Omega(n^{k-\ell})$ having no $K_k(m)$-factor, we show that the partite minimum codegree constraint can not be replaced by other partite minimum degree conditions.
-On the other hand, we prove that $n/2$ is the asymptotic partite minimum codegree threshold for having all fixed $k$-partite $k$-graph factors in sufficiently large host $k$-partite $k$-graphs even without quasi-randomness.
+Finally, we prove that $n/2$ is the asymptotic partite minimum codegree threshold for ensuring the existence of all fixed $k$-partite $k$-graph factors in sufficiently large host $k$-partite $k$-graphs, even in the absence of quasi-randomness.